ohmtech-rdi/eurorack-blocks/README.md

 ninja: Entering directory `.../eurorack-blocks/samples/bypass/artifacts/daisy/out/Release' [191/191] LINK Bypass
 OBJCOPY Bypass
-raf:bypass$ erbb install dfu 👈 Upload the firmware Enter the system bootloader by holding the BOOT button down, and then pressing, and releasing the RESET button.
+raf:bypass$ erbb install 👈 Upload the firmware
+Enter the system bootloader by holding the BOOT button down, and then pressing, and releasing the RESET button.
 Press Enter to continue...